 The Company currently maintains three stock plans: the 2008 Plan, the 2011 Plan, and the 2017 Plan.
-The Company can grant incentive stock options to salaried employees and nonqualified stock options and restricted stock to employees and directors pursuant to the 2011 Plan.
-Pursuant to the 2017 Plan, the Company can grant incentive stock options to salaried employees and nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, and/or phantom stock awards to employees or directors.
-Certain equity awards remain outstanding under the 2008 Plan; however, no additional awards may be granted under the 2008 Plan.
+With respect to the 2017 Plan, the Company can grant incentive stock options to salaried employees and nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, and/or phantom stock awards to employees or directors.
+Certain equity awards remain outstanding under the 2008 and 2011 Plan; however, no additional awards may be granted under the 2008 or 2011 Plan.
 The Board has delegated authority to administer the 2008, 2011, and 2017 Plans to the Compensation and Stock Option Committee.
 Under the 2008, 2011, and 2017 Plans, stock options must have an exercise price that is equal to or greater than the fair market value of the stock as of the date of grant.
 Except in the case of adjustments to reflect corporate transactions such as a merger or stock dividend, the exercise price of options granted under the 2008, 2011, and 2017 Plans may not be reduced, directly or indirectly (for example, by substitution of new options with a lower exercise price) without shareholder approval.
 Awards are subject to vesting conditions as determined by the Compensation and Stock Option Committee.

 Equity awards, historically in the form of options and/or restricted stock awards, are usually granted in the third quarter, unless made in connection with new hires, promotions, or other special circumstances, in which case awards may be made at the time of such event.
-Approximately, 100% of the stock options and restricted stock, respectively, granted in fiscal year 2021 were granted to employees who are not Named Executive Officers.
+100% of the stock options and restricted stock, respectively, granted in fiscal year 2022 were granted to employees who are not Named Executive Officers.